Prevent is a vital part of our counter -terrorism strategy to stop people becoming terrorists or supporting terrorism.

 The session aims to outline local and national counter-terrorism activity, dispel myths that often exist and to give attendees an understanding of the Prevent referral process.

 This session is suitable for any professionals to attend.
+It is advisable for delegates to have undertaken at least a basic Safeguarding children course.

 It will be especially useful for staff involved with safeguarding of children and supporting vulnerable adults, including those working in social care, substance misuse and mental health.